 What makes for a positive working environment though?
 Here are a few important characteristics to look out for in any workplace.

-A helpful way to gauge a company’s culture is to see how communication is handled.
+A helpful way to gauge a company’s culture is to see how they communicate.

 Are people afraid to talk to their supervisor?
 Is there a clique?
 Lots of office gossip?
 Do people just let problems build up instead of proactively talking to each other to fix it there and then?
 If you answered yes to one or more of these then you have found a negative working environment.

 A positive work environment tends not to have any of the aforementioned communication traits.
-In a positive environment people will talk openly and willingly to each other, supervisors are kept in the loop, people respond reasonably to you and, ultimately, things get done a lot easier.
+In a positive environment people will talk openly and willingly to each other.
+Supervisors are always in the loop, people respond reasonably to you and, ultimately, tasks are easier to complete.

 Shared visions and goals

-This is partially relevant to the previous point about communication, but also covers a much broader area of the working environment.
+This is partially relevant to the previous point about communication.
+But it also covers a much broader area of the working environment.

 Ask yourself: do employees share a vision?
 Is it in line with the company’s mission statement?
 If the answer is yes, then you have found a positive work environment.